Jonathan Williams (running back, born 1994): Indianapolis Colts

 On October 2, 2018, Williams was signed to the Indianapolis Colts' practice squad.
 He was promoted to the active roster on November 20, 2018.

 In Week 11 of the 2019 season against the Jacksonville Jaguars, Williams rushed 13 times for 116 yards in the 33–13 win.
 The following week, Williams ran for 104 yards and a score against the Houston Texans on Thursday Night Football.
 Williams appeared in nine games and recorded 49 carries for 235 rushing yards and one rushing touchdown on the 2019 season.

-Detroit Lions
+Detroit Lions (first stint)

 Williams was signed by the Detroit Lions on August 17, 2020.
 He was released on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on September 12 for the team's Week 1 game against the Chicago Bears and reverted to the practice squad on September 14.
 He was released on September 22.

-Washington Football Team
+Washington Football Team (first stint)

 On October 7, 2020, Williams was signed to the Washington Football Team's practice squad.